About Us

 Ngāi Tūhoe, Rakahanga

-Atarau, of Ngāi Tūhoe and Rakahanga descent, was born and raised in South Auckland but calls Ōtara home.
-Her upbringing in South Auckland has deeply influenced her commitment to supporting and empowering her community, countering negative stereotypes.
+Atarau, of Ngāi Tūhoe and Rakahanga descent, was born and raised in south Auckland but calls Ōtara home.
+Her upbringing in south Auckland has deeply influenced her commitment to supporting and empowering her community, countering negative stereotypes.

 With 8 years of experience in local government, Atarau has held the following roles, including Youth Engagement Officer and Youth Innovator in Māori and Pasifika trades training.
 She later transitioned to Healthy Families South Auckland as a Systems Innovator.
 She holds a Bachelor of Arts degree with a major in Sociology and a minor in Māori Studies from the University of Auckland.
 Additionally, Atarau currently serves as a trustee on the Student Volunteer Army Board.